-- 1.8.
-The specific activities which require a licence under the provisions of the Act and which are covered in the policy statement include: - The retail sale of alcohol (including via the internet or mail order); - The supply of alcohol to members of a registered club; - The provision of entertainment to the public or to members of a club or events with a view to making profit to which the public are not admitted including raising money for charity where the entertainment involves: - o a theatrical performance - o a film exhibition - o any indoor sporting event including boxing or wrestling - o the performance of live music - the playing of recorded music - o a 'dance' performance - o the provision of facilities for dancing or for making music - o and/or entertainment of a similar nature such as karaoke - The supply of any hot food or drink between 23:00 and 05:00 hours.
+- 1.7.
+The specific activities which require a licence under the provisions of the Act and which are covered in the policy statement include: - The retail sale of alcohol (including via the internet or mail order); - The supply of alcohol to members of a registered club; - The provision of entertainment to the public or to members of a club or events with a view to making profit to which the public are not admitted including raising money for charity where the entertainment involves: - o a theatrical performance - a film exhibition - o any indoor sporting event including boxing or wrestling - the performance of live music - the playing of recorded music - o a 'dance' performance - the provision of facilities for dancing or for making music - $\circ \quad \text{and/or entertainment of a similar nature such as karaoke}$ - The supply of any hot food or drink between 23:00 and 05:00 hours. - 1.8.
+In determining a licence application, the principle adopted by licensing authority will be that each application will be determined on its merits.
+In considering every application, under the terms of this policy, regard will be given to Government guidance under Section 182 of the Licensing Act, the Licensing Act 2003 generally and to any supporting regulations issued by Central Government. - 1.9.
+Any individual preparing an operating schedule is at liberty to volunteer any measures as a step he or she intends to take to promote the licensing objectives.
+When incorporated into the licence or certificate as a condition, they become enforceable under the law and a breach of such a condition could give result in prosecution.